stevenbenner/stevenbenner.com/src/content/posts/2010-02-07-poor-mans-source-code-repository-and-versioning-with-dropbox.md

 By now just about everyone knows about *[Dropbox](https://www.dropbox.com/)*, the simple file syncing/sharing and online backup solution.
 The software is available for several operating systems and is very fast and intuitive.
 It even has a good online interface so you can access your dropbox from anywhere.

-But did you think about using it as a poor man’s CVS?
+But did you think about using it as a poor man’s <abbr title="Concurrent Versions System">CVS</abbr>?
 It’s actually a really good solution for personal projects, or for a small group of people working on a project.
 I have fallen in love with the service for several reasons.

 <!-- more -->